-There was a time when cheap RV travel was something people pursued after retirement, but those days are long gone.
+There was a time when RV travel was something only for retirees, but those days are long gone.
 Families have discovered the economies of scale that come into play when you don't have to take six people into a restaurant three times a day.
 Larger families that need two hotel rooms each night have discovered RV travel and the beauty of visiting national parks.

 Clearly, there are pros and cons to getting behind the wheel of an RV.
 But many budget travel enthusiasts simply want an answer to the question "which way is cheaper, RVs or hotels?"